EpistasisLab/tpot/docs_sources/using.md

 cachedir = mkdtemp() # Create a temporary folder memory = Memory(cachedir=cachedir, verbose=0)
 tpot = TPOTClassifier(memory=memory)

+# Clear the cache directory when you don't need it anymore
+rmtree(cachedir)
 ```

 **Note: TPOT does NOT clean up memory caches if users set a custom directory path or Memory object.
-Please clean up the memory caches when these caches are not necessary.**
+We recommend that you clean up the memory caches when you don't need it anymore.**

 # Crash/freeze issue with n_jobs > 1 under OSX or Linux